dingus221/PRMasterServer/README.md

 6. Set up irc server - run GSAIRCDTMM, doesnt need no configurationing.

 7. To join the lobby from the game you need to configure windows/system32/drivers/etc/hosts file (or redirect dead official gamespy server traffick of the game to the server in other ways).
-Will include hosts file for hosts testing, redirecting all to 127.0.0.1.
+Correct hosts file included.

 9. Credits (in order of importance)